blackjax-devs/blackjax/examples/howto_use_oryx.md

 # Use with Oryx models

-Oryx is a probabilistic programming library written in JAX, it is thus natively compatible with Blackjax.
-In this notebook we will show how we can use Oryx as a modeling language together with Blackjax as an inference library.
+Oryx is a probabilistic programming library written in JAX, it is thus natively compatible with BlackJAX.
+In this notebook we will show how we can use Oryx as a modeling language together with BlackJAX as an inference library.

 We reproduce the [example in Oryx's documentation](https://www.tensorflow.org/probability/oryx/notebooks/probabilistic_programming#case_study_bayesian_neural_network) and train a Bayesian Neural Network (BNN) on the iris dataset: